Sábado Gigante: Car games ("Final de Automóvil")

+Product placement

+Throughout the show's run, product placement has been a vital part of Sabado Gigante.
+Whenever a certain product is advertised during the show, Don Francisco, along with the audience, would sing that product's jingle.
+Otherwise, he, one of the co-presenters or Javier Romero will describe the product.
+Most products would often alternate weekly or monthly.
+Other brands for services have also been advertised in the program as well.

 Irregular segments

 Coro Millionario

 A competition where three contestants must answer a riddle with the clues sung to them by an on-stage choir.
 This game debuted in the Univision program in 1990 and was played semi-regularly until 1995.
 The game would return for a week in 1999 and as a three-week limited run in 2008, the latter of which was the final playing of the competition.

 La Cámara Viajera

 La Cámara Viajera ("The Traveling Camera") is the show's travelogue segment – which only appeared occasionally (regularly until 2004) – where Don Francisco visits a selected country where he mainly talks about the culture and its attractions.
 The segment has taken him to over 185 countries worldwide, many of them more than once.
 It was also known for its long-term sponsorship with American Airlines on the Univision program, which precedes the segment by advertising daily flights from Miami (where the program was taped) to the location of that week's segment.
 Additionally, American Airlines commercials would also traditionally air during the commercial break after the segment.